-ECU investigates and prosecutes complex financial and white-collar crime with large monetary losses, including:
+ECU investigates and prosecutes complex financial and white-collar crimes that usually result in large monetary losses to victims, including:

 ADDITIONAL ECU PROVIDED SERVICES